RadarML/xwr/docs/index.md

     xwr = { git = "ssh://git@github.com/WiseLabCMU/xwr.git" }
     ```

-You will also need to [configure the radar and capture card](setup.md) for raw data capture.
+You will also need to [configure the radar and capture card](setup.md) for raw data capture, and [make a few configuration changes](system.md) to your system.

 !!! info "Supported Devices"